ratanvarghese/uni-queue/README.md

 	luarocks install uni-queue

 Alternatively, you can include `uni-queue.lua` in your project.
+This package depends on [otom](https://luarocks.org/modules/ratanvarghese/otom).

 ## Testing

 This module uses [busted](https://olivinelabs.com/busted/) for testing.
 Once you have that installed, navigate to the repository root directory and run: